Happiness is a state of being, not a status symbol

 We often equate happiness with the trappings of success such as possessions and positions.
 These can titillate temporarily, but they can’t satisfy sustainably.
 We may have the best sensual pleasures, but if we are internally agitated, we just can’t be happy.
-Happiness requires, first and foremost, a calm consciousness, a steady state of being.
-Unfortunately, as long as we conceive of happiness as a status symbol, that conception blocks us from pursuing real happiness.
+Happiness requires, first and foremost, a calm consciousness.
+Unfortunately, as long as we conceive of happiness as a status symbol, we suppress our inner agitation and pretend to be happy.

 By similarly seeking spiritual realization, we too can attain the state of lasting happiness.